oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 ![](MultipleWindows.jpg)

-*Gif of Transport Tycoon with some windows.*
+*Gif of Roller Coaster Tycoon with some windows.*

 # Our Split Screen and implementation
 We will make a normal split screen capable of splitting 1, 2, 3 or 4 cameras (camera quantity is limited to 4 because of the screen size).
 It will not be Voronoi because they don't use rects and it's very complex.

 3 Cameras | 4 Cameras
 -|-
 ![alt](Solution_3Cams.PNG) | ![alt](Solution_4Cams.PNG)